Angad04755/Angad04755/README.md

 - Developed a real-time crypto tracking application with API-driven data.
 - Implemented efficient data fetching and state handling.
 - Built reusable UI components with search, filtering, and charts.
+- Implemented secure authentication and authorization using Clerk, enabling user sign-in.

 ➡️ Check pinned repositories for code.